 Taste test the local wine

-White and red wines are available with quite a few options for both and some delicious platters (including local olive oil) to pair with your wine.
+White wine (Posip) and red wine (Plavac Mali) are available with quite a few options for both are there are a number of grape varieties on Brac.
+Plus you’ll get some delicious platters (including local olive oil) to pair with your wine.

 There is a showroom where you can buy wine and tours are available so you can take a peek at the winemaking process.